darlliu/mafslice/README.md

 ### Alternative (cmake)

+**NOTE**: This method links libraries slightly more messily.
+Don't know how to clean up yet but it still works.

 0. Set up paths in cmake (refer to `build/CMakeLists.txt`) including boost path (whole build with sources), python paths (2.7.10+), kyotocabinet path, correct gcc etc

 1. in `build/` do `cmake CMakeLists && make`

 2. go to `bin/` to find the libraries.
 Note: runtime environments must bs set correctly